onurk0/StreetFix/docs/maintenance.md

     - used for entering synthetic data into the system.
 Primarily for testing purposes.
 Do not include any sensitive data.

 ## Gemfile
 Modify the Gemfile as needed.
-Add, remove, and update versions for Gems.
+Add, remove, and update versions of Gems.
+Any outdated or deprecated Gems should be removed and replaced with a suitable replacement.